 The plastic shopping bag would act as a sleeve so I could pour new paint in and use the tray again.

 There were times I had to hold the plastic bag in place as I rolled the excess paint off the paint roller, but it worked!

-This is a great way to save a few dollars and an extra trip to the store!
+Using this trick is a great way to save a few dollars and an extra trip to the store!

-Painting Pits And Deep Groves In Bricks
+Painting Pits And Deep Grooves In Bricks

 I struggled with all of my tools (1″ paintbrush, 2″ paintbrush, and 3/4″ nap paint roller) to get the paint in those pits and grooves.
 It was a little more challenging than I’d like to admit.

 This wasn’t because of the paint quality, but because my ’50s style fireplace brick had very deep pits and grooves and required some special attention.